cyrus-cai/summarizeNews_byAI/README.md

 - Poe api (https://github.com/ading2210/poe-api)

 To
-Grab & Summarize all the latest news you you specified.
+Grab & Summarize the latest news you specified.